spring-guides/gs-messaging-jms/README.ftl.md

 Make the application executable
 -------------------------------
-You can bundle the app as a runnable jar file, thanks to the maven-shade-plugin as well as Spring Bootstrap's support for embedded Tomcat.
+You can bundle the app as a runnable jar file, thanks to the maven-shade-plugin as well as Spring Boot's support for embedded Tomcat.

 ## <@build_an_executable_jar/>